awxkee/gainforge/README.md

         .icc_profile()
         .and_then(|icc| ColorProfile::new_from_slice(&icc).ok());

+    // Read the second image from JPEG file

+    // This might be done using MPF
+    // or by last read stream position.

     let file = File::open(file_path).expect("Failed to open file");
     let mut reader2 = BufReader::new(file);
     // Zune have bug where some streams consumed in full, some or not, it might
     // be needed to adjust stream position using MPF or any other approach
-    // At the moment some images works when +2 is added, some images are not let stream_pos = reader.stream_position().unwrap();
+    // At the moment some images works when +2 is added, some images are not.
+    // Was fixed in the latest commits of zune-jpeg. let stream_pos = reader.stream_position().unwrap();
     reader2.seek(SeekFrom::Start(stream_pos)).unwrap();
     let mut dst_vec = Vec::new();
     reader2.read_to_end(&mut dst_vec).unwrap();

-    // Read the second image from JPEG file

     let mut decoder = JpegDecoder::new(Cursor::new(dst_vec.to_vec()));